tmowbray/docker-installers/README.md

 Just a few bash scripts to automate process of installing Docker and Docker-Compose

 These can be used to install Docker/Docker-Compose on a fresh system.
-If already installed, script will update docker-compose binary on an installation.
+If already installed, script will update docker-compose binary on an existing installation.

 Currently have scripts for:
 - Ubuntu 20.04